 - Tuesday, Sept.
 10, 5 - 8 p.m.

 - Lakeview Park, Nampa

 - Enjoy live music and amazing Idaho food prepared by local chefs.
 The menu will be accompanied by local wines and beers.

 Hyde Park Street Fair

 - Friday, Sept.
 13 - Sunday Sept.
 15

 - Camel's Back Park, 13th and Heron streets, Boise

 - Bid farewell to summer with this fun annual fundraising fair in Boise's historic North End.
-Featuring vendors, activities for kids, live music, exotic foods, cold beer, and a wine garden, there is truly something for everyone!
-All proceeds go toward grants and programs in the North End community.
+Vendors, activities for kids, live music, exotic foods, cold beer, and a wine garden; All proceeds go toward grants and programs in the North End community.